woodwardlab-spiders/cat12_spider/README.md

-# cat12_spider
+# CAT12 Spider
-cat12 spider to run on XNAT
+Run CAT12 segmentation and normalization on T1 images on XNAT